 To see an accurate picture of your cash flow, you have to consider more than your company’s cash disbursements.
 To understand the disappearing cash magic trick, take a closer look at the statement of cash flows and the changes in the balance sheet.

-You’ll find your cash in hidden asset accounts like inventory, fixed assets, accounts receivable and prepaid insurance.
-Or in using cash to pay down debt, such as credit cards, accounts payable or bank loans.
+You’ll find your cash in hidden asset accounts like inventory, fixed assets, accounts receivable, and prepaid insurance.
+On the other hand, you might find hidden cash in using cash to pay down debt, such as credit cards, accounts payable, or bank loans.